webtides/element-js/docs/README.md

 When a components´ property is an instance of a `StoreProperty` the instance will be added as an observer and automatically updated when the store ist changed.

-Instances of PropertyStore provide a way to share global state between as many components in an application as you like.
+Instances of Store provide a way to share global state between as many components in an application as you like.
 Shared State can be something very simple as (updated) Viewport Dimensions, Media Changes or complex fetched data from a REST Endpoint.

 ##### store.js